quilligana/sample_app/README.md

 Recently added New Relic Application Monitoring...

 Also, check out the code quality and test coverage badges I've added.
 Cool, hey?

+Let me know if you would like to see a particular feature implemented and I will do my best to oblige.